 Professor Stapleton initially trained as a scientist, receiving her undergraduate degree with honors from the University of New South Wales and her first Ph.D. from the University of Adelaide.
-In 1978 she resigned her postdoctoral position at the University Chemical Laboratories in Cambridge to train as a lawyer, first at the Australian National University and later at Oxford, where she obtained a second Doctor of Philosophy degree.
+In 1978 she resigned her postdoctoral position at the University Chemical Laboratories in the University of Cambridge to train as a lawyer, first at the Australian National University and later at Oxford, where she obtained a second Doctor of Philosophy degree.

 Her research interests center on: the private law of obligations; liability and compensations systems; comparative law; and the philosophical foundations of the common law such as causation, duty and good faith.
 She has published widely and her work has been frequently cited with approval by appellate courts in many common law jurisdictions, in academic publications and Reports of Law Commissions.